libis/workflow/README.md

 Note that a task with custom processing will not execute sub-tasks.
 If you configured a processing task with subtasks an exception will be thrown when trying to execute the job.

+The run_always option will only be evaluated within the current TaskGroup.
+This means that if the parent task was not configure with run_always set to true and the parent task completed successfully previously, the whole subtree of tasks will not be executed during a retry.

 ##### Input variable definition